-- This category includes fees for professional services for the integrated audits of United's consolidated financial statements including the audits of the effectiveness of our internal control over financial reporting, reviews of the financial statements included in United's Quarterly Reports on Form 10-Q, statutory audits or financial statement audits of subsidiaries and comfort letters and consents related to registration statements filed with the SEC. - This category primarily includes fees billed for acquisition-related services that are reasonably related to the performance of the audit of United's consolidated financial statements and effectiveness of internal control and are not reported within the audit fees category above.
-In 2021, these services included services related to United's acquisition of FinTrust, Aquesta and Reliant and the Seaside conversion.
-In 2020, these services included services related to United's acquisition of Three Shores Bancorporation, Inc. as well as services related to the adoption of CECL. - There were no tax services provided by PwC in 2021 or 2020. - 4 Certain subscription services provided by PwC during 2021 and 2020 were considered to be nonaudit services.
+1 This category includes fees for professional services for the integrated audits of United's consolidated financial statements including the audits of the effectiveness of our internal control over financial reporting, reviews of the financial statements included in United's Quarterly Reports on Form 10-Q, statutory audits or financial statement audits of subsidiaries and comfort letters and consents related to registration statements filed with the SEC.

 The Audit Committee preapproves all audit and permissible nonaudit services to be provided by the Company's independent auditors and has established preapproval policies and procedures for such services.
 Permissible nonaudit services are those allowed under SEC regulations.
 The Audit Committee may approve certain specific categories of permissible nonaudit services within an aggregated budgeted dollar limit upon the opinion that such services will not impair the independence of the independent auditor.
 The Audit Committee must approve on a project-by-project basis any permissible nonaudit services that do not fall within a preapproved category, or preapproved permissible nonaudit services that exceed the previously approved fees.
 The Audit Committee's Chair (or any Audit Committee member if the Chair is unavailable) may preapprove such services between Audit Committee meetings and must report to the Audit Committee at its next meeting with respect to all services so preapproved.
-All services provided by PwC during 2021 and 2020 were approved by the Audit Committee.
+All services provided by PwC during 2021 and 2020 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be preapproved by the Audit Committee.